2011-12-24-list-mgr/list-mgr/README.markdown

 list-mgr
 ==================

-`list-mgr` is utility for manipulation with lists (text file format)
+`list-mgr` is micro-utility for manipulation with lists (text file format)

 Implemented operations: